Debo - Rhode Island

 Breeds: Labrador Retriever, Crossbreed

-At 11 years young, Debo arrived at a Mississippi shelter after being left behind by his previous family and never claimed.
+At 11 years old, Debo arrived at a Mississippi shelter after being left behind by his previous family and was never claimed.
 Even after all he’s been through, he showed nothing but warmth—walking right up to the shelter staff, tail wagging, eager for affection and connection.

 If you’re ready to open your heart and let a gentle, joyful senior dog become part of your life, Debo is waiting with open paws.